AaltoSciComp/scicomp-docs/triton/apps/jupyter-gpu.rst

   * Anyone, but sessions will be stopped without warning if a higher priority user comes.
   * Same as above

+Time limits and other parameters are visible in OnDemand (and not copied here since they may change).

 Remember, Jupyter+GPUs are designed to be used for testing and development, not production runs.
 You should plan (from the